Planar Degenerate Anchoring in Landau-de Gennes Energy: Bubbling analysis at boundary singularities

 \section{Bubbling analysis at boundary singularities}

-Our next objective is to establish the partial regularity of the minimizing harmonic map $u \in H_T^1(\Omega; \mathbb S^2)$ and estimate the size of its singular set on $\overline{\Omega}$.
+We now establish the partial regularity and bubbling analysis of the minimizing harmonic map $u \in H_T^1(\Omega; \mathbb S^2)$.
 The interior partial regularity follows from standard techniques for minimizing harmonic maps with fixed Dirichlet boundary conditions \cite{SU82, HL87}.
 However, addressing boundary regularity for our problem requires modifying arguments from Dirichlet or free boundary problems.
-Unlike classical free boundary problems \cite{HL89free, DS89optimal}, where $u(x)\in S$ on $\p \Omega$ for a fixed submanifold $S\subseteq\mathbb{S}^2$, our setting involves varying free boundary conditions: $u(x)\in T_x\p \Omega$ which depend on each point $x \in \p \Omega$.
-This dependence introduces a technical issue: constructing suitable comparison maps that preserve the mixed boundary conditions, incorporating both the tangential and Dirichlet conditions.
+Unlike classical free boundary problems \cite{HL89free, DS89optimal}, where $u(x)\in S$ on $\p \Omega$ for a fixed submanifold $S\subseteq\mathbb{S}^2$, our setting involves varying free boundary conditions: $u(x)\in T_x\p \Omega$ which depend on each location $x \in \p \Omega$.
+This dependence introduces a technical issue: constructing suitable comparison mappings that preserve the mixed boundary conditions, incorporating both the tangential and Dirichlet ones.

-In particular, we demonstrate that the singular set is discrete.
-To this end, we establish the strong $H^1$-convergence of the rescaled map of $u$ to the tangent map in this section.
-Our approach follows the ideas of \cite{SU82}, though non-trivial modifications are required to accommodate the tangential boundary conditions.
-Roughly speaking, as in \cite{SU82}, it suffices to show uniform convergence outside the singular set, since the energy near the singular set with zero one-dimensional Hausdorff measure is small.
+Our main result demonstrates that the singular set is discrete and finite.
+In Section \ref{cpt of resc}, we establish the strong $H^1$-convergence of the rescaled map of $u$ to the tangent map.
+Our approach is partly inspired by the overall strategy of \cite{SU82}, but non-trivial modifications are required to accommodate the tangential boundary conditions.
+Roughly speaking, as in \cite{SU82}, it suffices to show uniform convergence outside the singular set, since the energy is small near the singular set with zero one-dimensional Hausdorff measure.
 The uniform convergence can be established by using the partial regularity in Lemma \ref{lem Partial Regularity}.
-Next, we have to construct a suitable energy comparison map to show that the normalized energy is small.
-In settings with fixed free boundary conditions studied in \cite{DS89, HL89free}, the comparison map is typically constructed by extending values from the boundary constantly along the flat boundary.
+Next, we construct a suitable energy comparison mapping to show that the normalized energy is small.
+In settings with fixed free boundary conditions studied in \cite{DS89, HL89free}, the comparison mapping is typically constructed by extending values from the boundary constantly along the flat boundary.
 However, this extension does not preserve the tangential conditions in our setting.
-To address this, we carefully construct an alternative correction map that maintains the tangential conditions.
+To address this, we carefully construct an alternative correction mapping that maintains the tangential conditions.
+The tangent map at the boundary singularity is studied in Section \ref{sin str}.
+It is shown to be a half bubble with a hedgehog or an anti-hedgehog structure, up to a planar rotation.